New Year, New You: How A Little Self-Love Can Transform Your Life

 Allow yourself grace.
 “Working on yourself is not easy and you’re going to have bad days and days that you make bad choices and that’s ok.
 Recognize it, stop it, and get back on track,” she advises.

-For 2017, Courtney has a new motto.
+In the new year, Courtney has a new motto.
 It will be her “year of love.”
 What will yours be?